clarena.cl_algorithms.fix

 22

-23 It is another naive way for task-incremental learning aside from Finetuning.
+23 Another naive way for task-incremental learning aside from Finetuning.
+It simply fixes the backbone forever after training first task.
 It serves as kind of toy algorithm when discussing stability-plasticity dilemma in continual learning.
-It simply fixes the backbone forever after training first task.

 24